 - Can consolidate debts onto a balance transfer card, which may lower your credit utilization ratio, reduce your debt payoff timeline and save you money, if you qualify for a 0% interest promotional offer or an interest rate below that of the cards you currently have debt on.
 You may pay a small fee, typically up to 5% of the transfer, to move existing debts on to the new card and may end up carrying a high balance on the transfer card at first—but once you begin to pay it down, your credit score will reflect that.

 - Results in a hard inquiry into your credit file, which could ding your credit score by as much as five to 10 percentage points.
 Be mindful of how often you’re applying for new forms of credit.

 - Reduces overall age of accounts.
 This could hurt your credit score, as the length of your credit history accounts for 15% of it and lenders prefer borrowers with more substantial usage experience.

 - More credit means more opportunities to take on debt, potentially raising your credit utilization ratio and leading to higher interest charges.

 How to lower your credit utilization

 Pay off your debts.
-The simplest option to lower your utilization rate is to pay off as much of your debt as you can.
-The more debt you pay off, the lower your utilization rate should be.
+“The best way to lower your utilization rate is to pay off your balances.
+Getting that balance down to $0 should always be a cardholder’s goal,” said Schulz.
+Remember: The less debt you have, the lower your utilization rate should be.

 Consolidate your debt.
 Another strategy for reducing your credit utilization ratio is to consider consolidating your debt with a personal loan, or consider using a personal loan to finance a large purchase in lieu of a credit card.
-Unlike revolving lines of credit, a personal loan is considered an installment loan.
-In other words, it’s a set amount that you borrow at a fixed rate with a predetermined repayment timeline.
+Unlike revolving lines of credit, a personal loan is considered an installment loan—in other words, it’s a set amount that you borrow at a fixed rate with a predetermined repayment timeline.
 Once you receive the money, you can spend it however you wish.